 It’s perfectly fine to move forward with paid advertising campaigns.
 But it’s essential that you do your due diligence prior opening your company’s purse.

-For example, you might want to consider running some pay-per-click job ads.
+For example, you might want to consider hiring an Instagram Marketing Service.
 You’ll only pay when prospective candidates indicate they’re interested in learning more, and even if you don’t land who you’re looking for, you can use the data you generate to revise and refine future campaigns.